 While I typically use the fillings listed in this recipe, I sometimes add other ingredients depending on what I have on hand.

-- Meat: Instead of pepperoni, try Canadian bacon, frozen meatballs or chicken along with your sausage.
+• Meat: Instead of pepperoni, try Canadian bacon, salami, frozen meatballs, ham or chicken along with your sausage.

-Both a stromboli and a calzone are made with pizza dough folded around meats, cheeses or vegetables, but a stromboli is log shaped and a calzone is often triangle or semicircle shaped.
+Both a stromboli and a calzone consist of pizza dough folded around meats, cheeses or vegetables.
+A stromboli has a log shape and a calzone is often triangle or semicircle shaped.

 Calzone Recipe Video